Act II: The Father of Death: Legacy

 Fan wearing a t-shirt for the Protomen's album Act II: The Father of Death.

 Short film

 A short film titled "Light Up The Night", which is directed by Matt Sundin and Caspar Newbolt, and serves as the official music video for the song of the same name, was released June 12, 2016.
-Featuring The Protomen in concert footage and running 16 minutes, the film recounts an abridged version of the story of Act II: The Father of Death, with James Ransone starring as Joe.
+Featuring the Protomen in concert footage and running 16 minutes, the film recounts an abridged version of the story of Act II: The Father of Death, with James Ransone starring as Joe.
 Other tracks featured in the film include "The Fall" and a portion of "Breaking Out."
-John Sebastian La Valle wrote the screen adaption and pitched it to the band at a performance.
+John Sebastian La Valle wrote the screen adaptation and pitched it to the band at a performance.
 A positive review from Consequence of Sound described the film as a "grim tale of loss in an android-enforced surveillance state."
+Nintendo Life note the cinematography, writing, and symbolism as "incorporated perfectly."

 Music appearances in other media

 On August 24, 2015, Harmonix announced that the band's hit song, "Light Up the Night" would be included in the music video game, Rock Band 4.

 Songs from the album featured in the first season of the web series Video Game High School.
 The songs "Breaking Out", "Keep Quiet", and "Light Up the Night" featured during the 4th episode while "The Fall" was the last track during the finale of the series.
 "I Am No Lionhart", a song written by Devin Begly and sung by Raul Panther III, the Protomen's lead singer, was featured in the season 3 finale of the show.

 "Light Up the Night" was used in the first trailer of the video game The Wolf Among Us 2.